 There are many different SDLC Models that are designed for implementation in the software development process.

 - Waterfall Model

 - Iterative Model

 In the waterfall model, the whole process of the Software Development is divided into phases where the output of one phase acts as the input to the next phase.
 The next phase begins only when the previous phase gets completed.

-V model is basically an expansion to the waterfall model where the testing and the development phases are planned in a parallel.
-One side consists of the verification phase while the other one consists of the validation phase which is finally joined by coding.
+V model is basically an expansion to the waterfall model where the testing and the development phases are planned in parallel.
+One side consists of the verification phase, while the other one consists of the validation phase, which is finally joined by coding.
 The next state starts only when the previous state gets completed.

 This has been a guide to the What Is SDLC.
 Here we have discussed the various types of SDLC with the Popular SDLC Models.
 You may also look at the following articles to learn more –